 Can You Get Lung Damage from Flu Viruses?

-“In most cases, the flu itself won’t cause lasting lung damage,” says ((YOURTOWN HEALTH EXPERT XXX)).
+“In most cases, the flu itself won’t cause lasting lung damage,” says Isabel Soles, PA-C, Clinical Director at YourTown Health.
 “But temporary lung damage can occur when the flu virus weakens your immune system, making it difficult to fight other bacteria, such as the one that causes pneumonia.”
 In this condition, lung tissue swells, and air sacs may fill with fluid.

 Very rarely, people with certain preexisting conditions may experience increased inflammation from the flu, which can cause lung injuries such as damaged cells and airways.
 Though your body does require a small level of inflammation in order to eliminate viruses like the flu, researchers are currently working on a new drug to help prevent the damage that can come from too much of it.
 In the meantime, the best ways to stay safe are flu prevention and care.